If you’re looking for amazing food experiences in Tel Aviv then you’ve come to the right place, you NEED to do these…

 We got through so many dishes here – I was glad I skipped breakfast.
 We started with the customary shot of Arak and the cheers of ‘L’Chaim’, and then we moved onto hummus meat balls, fried fish, breads and salad.

 Visit Han Moli and you’ll be right next to the flea market area of Jaffa to walk off the inevitable feasting round the boutique stalls.
+A great spot to pick up some souvenirs from Israel to remember your trip by.

 6. Epic Israeli breakfast at The Mendeli Hotel